ways to satisfy your wanderlust when you can't travel

 UnboxBoardom Games

 We picked Loot Island!
-We’ve played it once, so at this point, all I can say is if you love learning a new, challenging game, then you’re going to be into this one.
+We’ve played it once.
+At this point, I can only say that if you love learning a new, challenging game, you’ll love this one.
+I’m looking forward to playing it with a group of people someday down the line.

 Some of the other games they’ve had to choose from in the past: